Shorzinator/CodeBrief/docs/development/contributing.md

 ## 📜 Code of Conduct

-This project and everyone participating in it is governed by our [Code of Conduct](https://github.com/Shorzinator/ContextCraft/blob/main/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by our [Code of Conduct](https://github.com/Shorzinator/codebrief/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the project maintainers.

 ## 🚀 Getting Started

 ### Prerequisites

-- **Python 3.9+**: ContextCraft requires Python 3.9 or higher
+- **Python 3.9+**: codebrief requires Python 3.9 or higher
 - **Poetry**: For dependency management and virtual environments
 - **Git**: For version control
 - **Pre-commit**: For automated code quality checks